kevinveenbirkenbach/cymais/roles/pc-spotify/README.md

 While this role is primarily focused on installing Spotify, it can be customized to include additional entertainment or media software as per user requirements.

 ## Support and Contributions
-For support, feedback, or contributions, such as adding more features or enhancing the role, please open an issue or submit a pull request in the `computer-playbook` repository.
+For support, feedback, or contributions, such as adding more features or enhancing the role, please open an issue or submit a pull request in the `cymais` repository.
 Contributions that improve the entertainment software setup, including Spotify, are highly welcomed.